viniciusromani/cstv-fuzecc/README.md

 - Improve unit test by testing MatchDetailsViewModel

+- Use Previews to test interface

+- Store Match Object status in an enum

 **Important**: Pagination was a spec but I decided not to implement since there is sorting on list.
 For pagination to work, it should have come sorted from backend

 ## License